 Base salary represents the fixed portion of the compensation of our named executive officers, and it is an important element of compensation intended to attract and retain highly talented individuals.
-In February 2022, the Compensation Committee reviewed the base salaries of our named executive officers (other than Dr. Seely, Dr. Lee and Mr. Thompson, all of whom joined us in 2022), taking into consideration the competitive market analysis prepared by Aon, its compensation consultant, and the recommendations of our former Chief Executive Officer, as well as the other factors described in the section above.
-Following this review, the Compensation Committee approved base salary increases for our named executive officers, including our former Chief Executive Officer, effective March 1, 2022, to bring their base salaries to levels that were more aligned to the range of those of similarly-situated executives at the companies in our peer group.
-The base salaries of Dr. Seely, Dr. Lee and Mr. Thompson were negotiated and approved in connection with their respective commencement of employment with us in 2022.
-The base salaries approved for our named executive officers for the fiscal year ended December 31, 2022 were as follows:
+In February 2023, the Compensation Committee reviewed the base salaries of our named executive officers (other than Mr. Lang, who joined us in mid-2023), taking into consideration the competitive market analysis prepared by Aon, its compensation consultant, and the recommendations of our Chief Executive Officer, as well as the other factors described in the section above.
+Following this review, the Compensation Committee approved a modest base salary increase for Dr. Albertson, effective March 1, 2023, to bring her base salary to a level that was more aligned to the range of those of similarly-situated executives at the companies in our peer group.
+The Compensation Committee approved no base salary increases for our other named executive officers.
+The base salary of Mr. Lang was negotiated and approved in connection with his commencement of employment with us in 2023.
+The base salaries for our named executive officers for the fiscal years ended December 31, 2023 and December 31, 2022 were as follows:

-Named Executive Officer 2022 Base Salary (\$) 2021 Base Salary (\$)
+Named Executive Officer 2023 Base Salary (\$) 2022 Base Salary (\$)

 Lynn Seely, M.D.
-(1) 650,000 -
+(1) 650,000 650,000

-Charles Newton (2) 499,200 480,000
+Charles Newton 499,200 499,200

-Stephen Hill (3) 504,400 485,000
+Stephen Hill 504,400 504,400

+Matthew Lang, J.D.
+(2) 500,000

 Gary Lee, Ph.D.
-(4) 480,000 -
+(3) 480,000 480,000

-Rahsaan W. Thompson (5) 460,000 -

-Elizabeth Homans (6) 600,000 556,200
+Tina Albertson, M.D., Ph.D.
+(4) 481,304 475,904

-(1) Dr. Seely's 2022 base salary became effective on December 15, 2022, when she commenced employment with us as President and Chief Executive Officer.
+Dr. Seely's 2022 base salary became effective on December 15, 2022, when she commenced employment with us as President and Chief Executive Officer.